AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

     blogLink.Click();
 }
 ```
 As mentioned above you can override the browser behaviour for a particular test.
 The global behaviour for all tests in the class is to reuse an instance of Edge browser.
-Only for this particular test, Bellatrix opens Chrome and restarts it only on fail.
+Only for this particular test, BELLATRIX opens Chrome and restarts it only on fail.